miklosn/gce-template/README.md

 The `dump` filter is useful for discovering what is actually available in our data sources.

 Another data source we have available is `disks`, again available as a dictionary.
 This means we can 'join' our data sources in the templates.
 The following example iterates through the virtual machines, and outputs an comma separated inventory with the total size of the attached disks rolled up.
-This time we will save it to a proper csv file:

-`inventory_rollup.j2:`
+Create a template file called `inventory_rollup.j2`:

 ```jinja2
 Name,Zone,Machine type,Internal IP,Nat IP,Total disk
 {% for _, vm in vms %}